Vanilla-OS/handbook/_posts/2023-01-11-install-vpn-from-file.md

 ## Conclusion

-- Now, you can successfully connect to the OpenVPN profile seamlessly.
+- You can now successfully connect to the OpenVPN profile seamlessly.